zurgeg/linux_rocksmith/guides/unused.md

 Go to Libraries.
 Type in `wineasio` and click add.
 Search for it in the list and select "Builtin, then native"

 An alternative way to do this is to write this in front of your launch command: `WINEDLLOVERRIDES=wineasio=b,n`

+## "previous_version" beta

+This was removed because there's a known way now to make it work with the newer versions.

+There was an update and the developers aknowledged that it might/will break some mods.
+That's why they made a beta branch with the previous version.

+Since the update breaks our setup as well, we will need to use the beta branch until we come up with a better solution.

+1. Steam -> Library -> Right click on game -> Properties -> Betas
+2. Type in "JustInCaseWeNeedIt"
+3. Activate.